luigibrancati/Pollen/README.md

 pyinstaller.exe -c -w -i .\icons\pollen.ico --onefile -n Pollen main.py
 ```

-By default, the EXE will be built inside the `./dist` folder.
+By default, the executable `Pollen.exe` will be built inside the `./dist` folder.
 It can be distributed as it is.

 ### To do